nosteiner/typeorm/docs/query-runner.md

 await queryRunner.connect(); // performs connection
 ```

 Since the `QueryRunner` is used to manage an isolated database connection, make sure to release it when it is not needed anymore to make it available to the connection pool again.
-After connection is released is is not possible to use the query runner methods.
+After connection is released it is not possible to use the query runner methods.

 ## Working with `QueryRunner`